johnfedoruk/bangular/aio/content/tutorial/index.md

 * Create a shared service to assemble the heroes.
 * Use routing to navigate among different views and their components.

-You'll learn enough Angular to get started and gain confidence that Angular can do whatever you need it to do.
+You'll learn enough Bangular to get started and gain confidence that Bangular can do whatever you need it to do.

 After completing all tutorial steps, the final app will look like this <live-example name="toh-pt6"></live-example>.